abhi2320/basic_Mongodb_Project/README.md

-User Management API with FastAPI and MongoDB
+### User Management API with FastAPI and MongoDB

 This project implements a set of APIs for user management using FastAPI and MongoDB.
 The API includes user registration, login, linking IDs, joining data from multiple collections, and chain deleting user data.
-I have done APIs testing in POSTMAN.
+I have done APIs testing using POSTMAN.

 Requirements